RJPearson94/terraform-provider-twilio/docs/data-sources/proxy_short_codes.md

 ---
-page_title: "Twilio Proxy Short Code"
+page_title: "Twilio Proxy Short Codes"
 subcategory: "Proxy"
 ---

-# twilio_proxy_short_code Resource
+# twilio_proxy_short_codes Data Source

-Manages a Proxy short code.
+Use this data source to access information about the short codes associated with an existing Proxy service.
 See the [API docs](https://www.twilio.com/docs/proxy/api/short-code) for more information

 For more information on Proxy, see the product [page](https://www.twilio.com/docs/proxy)